 - Parents

 - Teachers

 - SENDCo

 - Pastoral/Support staff

 - Educational Psychologist

-- Other professionals
+- Other professionals, including health and social care.

 Information will be gathered relating to the current provision provided, action points that have been taken, and the preliminary outcomes of targets set.

 1.3 Consulting and involving pupils and parents